 First, know you're not alone.
 Depression is very common among people with multiple sclerosis (MS).
 Between the physical loss of function and lifestyle changes, it's easy to understand how MS could cause depression.

-Some evidence also suggests that MS itself may cause changes in the body that predispose you to depression.
-Whether your depression is a reaction to or caused by MS, the fact to remember is there are effective interventions.
+Some evidence also suggests that MS itself may cause changes in the body that make you more vulnerable to depression.
+Whether your depression is a reaction to or caused by MS, there are effective treatments.

 Know the symptoms

-Recognizing depression is not always easy because some of the physical and mental symptoms, such as fatigue and cognitive problems, are common to MS as well.
+Recognizing depression is not always easy.
+Some of the physical and mental symptoms, such as fatigue and cognitive problems, are common to MS as well.
 It's also important to distinguish between a fleeting case of "the blues" and true depression.

 - Feeling sad or irritable most of the day